swbergmann/AWS-website/README.md

 # AWS-website
-Host a simple webpage on AWS.

-This file describes the steps and installations that were necessary to run the code in Visual Studio Code editor.
+This file describes the steps and installations that were necessary to run the code in Visual Studio Code on macOS Sonoma.

 #1
 Install Terraform (via Homebrew)